Skip to content

 MVC in Leaf

 Leaf provides a minimal but powerful setup for building applications using the MVC pattern.
 It's built on top of Leaf, and comes with additional tooling that makes building with Leaf even faster.
-It is a good starting point for building applications using the MVC pattern.
+It is a good starting point for building scalable applications with well-organized code.

 Installation